An Unsupported CPU error may appear when installing or upgrading VMware ESXi hosts to 6.7 or 7.x on hardware with legacy processors.

 # find / | grep boot.cfg

-in the kernelopt option.
+option to the kernelopt parameter.
 For example:

 bootstate=0